reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 <Solution>

-Remove `imageSize` prop from all the components.
+Remove `imageSize` prop from all the Components.

 Create and export `ImageSizeContext` from `Context.js`.
 Then wrap the List into `<ImageSizeContext.Provider value={imageSize}>` to pass the value down, and `useContext(ImageSizeContext)` to read it in the `PlaceImage`: